Wall St climbs as investors hold out for recovery; Nasdaq at 3-month high

 By Medha Singh and Ambar Warrick

-May 20 (Reuters) - Wall Street's main indexes surged and the Nasdaq hit a three-month high on Wednesday, as investors clung to hopes of a recovery from a coronavirus-fueled slump amid signs of more stimulus for ailing sectors.
+May 20 (Reuters) - Wall Street's main indexes surged and the Nasdaq hit its highest level in three months on Wednesday as investors clung to hopes of a recovery from a coronavirus-fueled slump amid signs of more stimulus for ailing sectors.

 The S&P 500 .SPX was about 12% below its all-time peak and the Dow Jones index .DJI was short by 17%.